Argentine Constitution of 1853: The 1853 Constitution and Argentine political history

 The 1853 constitution was a fundamental step towards Argentine unity.
 The events that followed gave it —as with all symbolically foundational moments— an importance that does not necessarily correspond with the actual impact it had at that time.
 It was, after all, rejected by Buenos Aires, and questioned by some of the most traditionalist constitutional delegates.
 Regardless, constitutional delegates were aware of its impact.
-Facundo Zuviría, in his speech following the original declaration said "You have just exercised the most grave, most solemn, most sublime act that is given to a man in his moral life".
+Facundo Zuviría, in his speech following the original declaration, said "You have just exercised the most grave, most solemn, most sublime act that is given to a man in his moral life".

 The biggest prize fell on Domingo Faustino Sarmiento and his contemporaries, who saw in the adoption of federalism a victory of their liberal principles.

 When the historical revisionism —criticising the devastation of the national industry, the flourishing of large estates, and the internal colonialism resulting from the liberal politic of the Generation of '80— revised the origins of constitutional text, it referred to the same general criteria idea but in an inverse sense.
-Sarmiento and Roca describe the constitution as a means to modernise the country through free commerce, European immigration, the abolition of provincial political leaderships, and the dislocation of the traditional cultures inherited from Spain and adapted during centuries to the local peculiarities.
+Sarmiento and Roca describe the constitution as a means to modernise the country through free commerce, European immigration, the abolition of provincial political leadership, and the dislocation of the traditional cultures inherited from Spain and adapted during centuries to the local peculiarities.

-On the other hand, revisionists see in that constitution the means of destruction of the national Argentine identity due to; the destruction of the national industry by the introduction of foreign companies, merchants and investors; the displacement of populations from their own lands and way of life by waves of immigrants and the consequent social and economical turbulence; and the restriction of political representation to the literate and mercantile bourgeois.
+On the other hand, revisionists see in that constitution the means of destruction of the national Argentine identity due to; the destruction of the national industry by the introduction of foreign companies, merchants and investors; the displacement of populations from their own lands and way of life by waves of immigrants and the consequent social and economic turbulence; and the restriction of political representation to the literate and mercantile bourgeois.

 Both alternatives adopt the same structure, exposed with magistral rhetoric in Sarmiento's exhortation Civilization or Barbarism.

 The revisionists didn't just revise history limited to the barbarian character of Sarmiento's civilization.
 That being a civilization that was founded from; the displacement of the aboriginals, the massive sacrifice of gauchos and morenos conscripted for the successive wars of the Triple Alliance and the Conquest of the Desert, the brutal accumulation of lands for the formation of latifundios or large estates for agricultural export, and the destruction of the emerging national industry and the systematic electoral fraud.

 Historian José María Rosa pointed out the linguistic game of the lemma:

-"Civilisation —related to our city—, was understood in an opposite sense: as of the foreigners; whereas Barbarism —from the Barbarians, that is foreigners— signified, in the liberal language, the Argentine in contraposition to the European."
+Civilisation —related to our city—, was understood in an opposite sense: as of the foreigners; whereas Barbarism —from the Barbarians, that is foreigners— signified, in the liberal language, the Argentine in contraposition to the European.